Skip to content

 It is weird though, that I only recently started baking chocolate chip cookies.

-It is no easy feat to achieve as there are many things that can go wrong in the process.
+Not easy to achieve as there are many things that can go wrong in the process.
 And, although they may still be good enough to eat, they may not always be the best you can make.

 Today we are going to go over some helpful tips that will make your chocolate chip cookies infallible.